claasd/caffoa.net/readme.md

     // implementation of your interface
 }
 ```
+Now implement all the logic in your implementation of the interface.
+You can now change your API, and regenerate the generated files without overwriting your code.

-Furthermore, you need [Dependency Injection](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection) to pass your factory to the constructor of the generated function class.
+Furthermore, you need to pass your factory to the constructor of the generated function class via dependency injection.
+### in process worker model:

+Dependency injection works via the `FunctionsStartup` class (See [Microsoft documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection#register-services)).

 Example:
 ```c#
 using Microsoft.Azure.Functions.Extensions.DependencyInjection;